boi4/libpfasst-doc/content/open-mpi/_index.md

 The exception is the `output_psets` argument of `MPI_Session_dyn_v2a_psetop` and `MPI_Session_dyn_v2a_query_psetop`.
 Instead of being allocated by the Open MPI runtime, it requires the user to pre-allocate these.
+The reason for this is the difficulty of allocating Fortran objects in C. Furthermore, this has an additional benefit: It is easier to broadcast `output_psets`, as other processes might also allocate `output_psets` before the call.

 String arguments that contain a process set name and are of type `IN` or `INOUT` should be able to hold at least `MPI_MAX_PSET_NAME_LEN` arguments (constant is available in the `mpi` module).
 Furthermore, process set names are terminated by filling the rest of the string with blanks (`' '`, ASCII 0x20).